pauljonescodes/Rutgers-University-Notes/Computer Science/Software Methodology.md

 		-   `toString()` - returns address of object
 		-   `hashCode()` - returns the hash code value for object

+-   The design aspect of inheritance is to model the "is a" relationship between objects.
+	-   A car is a motor vehicle.
+	-   A motor cycle is a motor vehicle.
+	-   A colored point is a point.
+	-   A zebra is an animal.

 #### Abstract classes

 -   An abstract class is a class that is declared by `abstract`.